 For over fifty years, the Redwood Valley Steam Train has been plying its trade in Tilden Regional Park in Berkeley.
 A fully functional miniature railway, the railroad has one and a quarter miles of track on which to run its fleet of replicas of the great steam engines of old.

 Offering train and motorcar rides along a section Southern Pacific’s Placerville Branch railroad right-of-way.
 Rides last 30 to 45 minutes and feature scenic views of the Sacramento Valley.

 Catch a ride the “Outback Express Adventure Train,” which transports riders through the zoo’s “Wild Australia” exhibit.
 This exhibit features several emus and wallabies, as they live in the Australian outback.
 The train ride is the only way to see these animals in the zoo.

 Folsom Valley Railway is adjacent to the zoo and is a perfect place to end your day trip.
 This fun little train is the only 12-inch gauge railroad remaining in the United States.
 A real miniature steam engine pulls open-air rail cars along with a mile long track.

 This narrow gauge railroad is a sight to behold for model railroad fans.
 It’s well maintained by volunteers who strive to preserve the history of the rail in this area.
-See an amazing display of rolling stock, tunnels, buildings and more as you watch the train travel all about the tracks inside the museum.
+See an amazing display of rolling stock, tunnels, buildings and more.
+Train rides on select weekends during the summer season.
+Seasonal events year round.

 Western Railway Museum gives visitors the opportunity to ride historic streetcars and interurban electric trains from all over California and other western states.
 Streetcars loop the shaded picnic grounds.
 Interurban cars run over the restored main line of the old Sacramento Northern Railway.